codinasion-archive/codinasion-programme/programme/check-leap-year/README.md

-## Write a programme to find the area of circle.
+## Write a programme to check leap year

 ```
 Input  : 2020